3345/smile_cs169/README.md

 git push origin part2
 ```
    - You can submit multiple times, after intermediate tasks, but on the deadline
-      you need to have submitted the end result (after Task 5).
+      you need to have submitted the end result.

 1. Push the GitHub pages:
 ```
 git push -f origin part2:gh-pages
 ```

-1. Now your finished project should be up on http://your_username.github.io/smile_cs169
+    - Now your finished project should be up on http://your_username.github.io/smile_cs169/static
+    - We will use this url to see and grade your project.
+Please do not change
+      your gh-pages branch until you hear that we have graded Part 2.

 1. Watch Piazza and the class web site for the link to a form where you will
    have to submit the url to your project.